Black Friday (1978): Background

-As protests against the Shah's rule continued during the spring and the summer of 1978, the Iranian government declared martial law.
+As protests against the Shah's rule continued during the first half of 1978, the Iranian government declared martial law.
 On 8 September, thousands gathered in Tehran's Jaleh Square for a religious demonstration, unaware that the government had declared martial law a day earlier.

 Massacre

-A crowd of the protesters had gathered in Jaleh square, Tehran, who were surrounded by the army.
-The gathering was shot at indiscriminately by the army leading to death of numerous people.
+Protestors had gathered in Jaleh Square for a religious demonstration even though the Shah had ordered martial law.
+The military came and told the protestors to leave but they did not.
+The military opened fire on the protestors, killing at least 64 and at most more than 100.
+205 more were injured.
+According to the military historian Spencer C. Tucker, 94 were killed on Black Friday, consisting of 64 protesters and 30 government security forces.

 Aftermath

 Black Friday is thought to have marked the point of no return for the revolution, and it led to the abolition of Iran's monarchy less than a year later.
 It is also believed that Black Friday played a crucial role in further radicalizing the protest movement, uniting the opposition to the Shah and mobilized the masses.
 The incident is described by historian Ervand Abrahamian as "a sea of blood between the shah and the people."
 Initially, opposition and western journalists claimed that the Iranian army had massacred thousands of protesters.
 The clerical leadership announced that "thousands have been massacred by Zionist troops".
 According to the historian Abbas Amanat:

 The events triggered protests that continued for another four months.
 The day after Black Friday, Amir-Abbas Hoveyda resigned as minister of court for unrelated reasons.

 A general strike in October shut down the petroleum industry that was essential to the administration's survival, "sealing the Shah's fate".
 The continuation of protests ultimately led to Shah leaving Iran in January 1979, clearing the way for the Iranian Revolution, led by Ayatollah Ruhollah Khomeini.